frandieguez/frandieguez/README.md

-### Hi there 👋
+# Hi there 👋
 I'm ✨ Fran Diéguez ✨ and I've been developing web applications as a Full Stack Developer since 2006.

-I've been in multiple positions thoughtout my career, from a software developer, lead developer, CTO, and Head of Research and Development.
+Thoughtout my carreer I've been in multiple positions, from a software developer, lead developer, Head of Research and Development and CTO.
-The objective on each project is to create useful tools that make impact on users.
+On each project I allways focus on create useful tools that make impact on users.

 #### 🔭 I’m currently working on ...

-Currently I'm helping to create the visual part of [Situm](https://www.situm.com), an awesome company that helps multiple industries to position their users (robots and people) indoors while doing Bussiness Intelligence on gathered data.
+Currently I'm helping to create the Web frontend of [Situm](https://www.situm.com), an awesome company that helps multiple industries to position their users (robots and people) indoors while doing Bussiness Intelligence on gathered data.

-Before I've being proudly creating different tools focused on high performance and heavy loaded systems that helped journalists to maintain online newspapers, developing [OpenNemas](https://www.opennemas.com).

-Prior that I've been working as a open-source software consultant at the University of Santiago de Compostela, where I've developed a custom Linux-based desktop in order to simplify administrative tasks and also doing massive migrations to open source sofware in educational settings.
-This project won the Libre Software contest in Galicia, Spain.

 #### 🌱 I’m currently learning ...